Rock Lake (Algonquin Park)

 Rock Lake is a lake located in Algonquin Provincial Park in Haliburton County, Ontario, Canada.

-Rock Lake features a campground with 121 sites at the north end of the lake which is accessible from Highway 60 via a gravel road.
+Rock Lake features a campground with 121 sites at the north end of the lake, which is accessible from Highway 60 via a gravel road.
 Algonquin Park also maintains about 20 designated campsites around the lake that are accessible by boat as well as several portages to neighbouring lakes.
 The lake is popular with canoeists and kayakers.
 Motorboats are permitted with a limit of 20 horsepower.
 About 20 cottages on long-term leases are found on the shores of Rock Lake.
 The 5 km Booth's Rock hiking trail overlooks the Lake.

 The Madawaska River flows into Rock Lake from the north and out of it in the southeast.
 The South Madawaska River enters Rock Lake from a long bay in the southwest.

-Prehistoric camp sites, as well as cairns and petroglyphs, have been found around the area.
+History

+As part of the Ottawa River watershed, Rock Lake lies in the traditional territory of the Algonquin people.
+Pictographs, petroglyphs and archaeological evidence all bear witness to early activity on and near its shores.
+There is historical and archeological evidence of indigenous farming at Rock Lake in the 1870s.

+Logging in the area began in the mid-1800s.
+In the winter of 1891-1892 a survey party plotted a railway route along the east shore of Rock Lake.
+In 1896, the Ottawa, Arnprior and Parry Sound Railway was completed by J.R.
+Booth.
+Rock Lake Station, including a water pump and tower, was built near the north shore of the lake where the rail line crossed Rock Creek.
+While the main impetus for the rail line was the transportation of lumber and grain, from early on, it also served to bring passengers to the area for recreation, particularly after the construction of the Highland Inn and other lodges in Algonquin Park in 1908.

+The railway owned 30 acres of land in the vicinity of the station, and by 1910, there were several buildings, including the station building, section house, a grocery store and several homes.
+From 1927 to 1935, a small school operated in the settlement.